Marjorie Paxson: Publisher

-Association for Women in Communications
+Theta Sigma Phi

 Paxson was elected president of Theta Sigma Phi in 1963 while working at the Miami Herald and held that office until 1967.
 During her tenure she transformed the organization from a social group into a professional association.
 The group had been founded in 1908 as a sorority for journalism students and was the de facto professional association for women journalists, who were not accepted into the Society of Professional Journalists.
 Paxson campaigned for a more professional approach, a stance which was not popular with all members, many of whom disagreed with her emphasis on education and training.
 She led the group to establish a headquarters in Austin, Texas; previously the organization's files had been stored in the national secretary's garage.
 She also lobbied to change the name from the Greek symbols to Women in Communications, which she considered a more businesslike title; the name change ultimately occurred after her time in office ended.
-The organization eventually became the Association for Women in Communications.